Skip to Main Content

 an arrow points to a link reading "Request from Interlibrary Loan" on a 1Search search result

 You will receive an email from the Interlibrary Loan department when your article is ready.
 Click on the link in the email to access the article.
-It usually takes 13 hours at the most to get an article.
+It usually takes 1 business day at the most to get an article.

 Email and Cite Your Sources